Din1225/Tom-and-Jerries/README.md

 (use allegro5 to implement)

 # Goal
-Earn 1 billion or Buy a auto_kill_machine
+Earn 1 billion or Buy a auto_kill_machine asap.
+There will be a timer to record time spent.

 # Introduction
 Role : Cat